 A health insurance subsidy provides government assistance to contribute to the cost of cover – in the USA, the Affordable Care Act (Obamacare) provides a sliding scale of support to US citizens and legal residents earning four times the federal poverty level or less.

-In 2021, the federal poverty level is $12,880 for an individual, so individuals earning less than $51,520 may be entitled to subsidised health insurance.
+In 2021, the federal poverty level is US$12,880 for an individual, so individuals earning less than US$51,520 may be entitled to subsidised health insurance.

 Applications are made through the government-run health insurance marketplaces in each state.
 Changes to incomes may affect eligibility, so applicants sometimes need to pay subsidies back if circumstances change.